Judo Turnovers for Beginners

 Why do we need to learn groundwork turnovers?

-First let’s learn the basic Pull Through
+First let’s learn the basic version.

-Learning the Pull-Through
+Learning the Basic Pull-Through

 Start kneeling to the side of uke.
 Uke should be on all fours.
 This is a common groundwork defence.